HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-ingress.md

   serviceType: ClusterIP
 ```

 - Install an Ingress controller of your choice, this will serve as the entry point to the cluster.
 The Ingress controller evaluates the rules that you will set on your Ingress instance and it also handles redirection.
 Ingress controller can be deployed on any namespace and does not have to be in the same namespace as DX.
 The controller can be used to route multiple applications in multiple namespaces.
 NGINX Ingress Controller is used here as an example.
-To install a NGINX Ingress on your cluster
+To install a NGINX Ingress on your cluster, please issue the following command:

 ```console
 $ helm upgrade --install ingress-nginx ingress-nginx \